galister/wlx-overlay-s/README.md

 - Purple laser: Middle click
 - Stick up/down: Scroll wheel

 To **curve a screen**, grab it with one hand.
-Then, using your other hand, hover the laser over the screen and use the scroll action.
+Then, using the other hand, hover the laser over the screen and use the scroll action.

 See the [bindings](#default-bindings) section on how to grab, move and resize screens.

 ### The keyboard

 The keyboard is fully customizable via the [keyboard.yaml](https://raw.githubusercontent.com/galister/wlx-overlay-s/main/src/res/keyboard.yaml) file. \
-Download it into your `~/.config/wlxoverlay/` folder and edit it to your liking.
+Download it into the `~/.config/wlxoverlay/` folder and edit it to your liking.

 Typing